Home Learn What is Loan Against Securities in India: Meaning, Interest Rates & How to Apply

 The primary objective of obtaining a LAS is to meet financial needs without selling your securities, thereby preserving your investments and continuing to earn returns from them.
 This type of loan allows individuals to pledge their securities, such as stocks, bonds, mutual funds, or other financial assets, as collateral to secure a loan from a lender.

 To close the LAS account, you need to first pay off the entire outstanding loan amount, including any accrued interest.
 This will clear the dues on the loan.
-Once the loan is fully repaid, you can visit the lender’s branch or reach out to their customer support to request closure of the LAS account.
-After verification, lender gives confirmation and securities are released.
+Once the loan is fully repaid, you can reach out to our customer support to request closure of the LAS account.

 Disclaimer: The content in this article is purely the author’s personal opinion and is for informational and educational purposes only.
 It should not be construed as professional financial advice and nor be construed as an offer to buy /sell or the solicitation of an offer to buy/sell any security or financial products.